stakater/hibernation-operator-docs/content/how-to-guides/hibernate-resources.md

 Additionally, adding the `hibernation.stakater.com/exclude: 'true'` annotation to a namespace excludes it from hibernating.

 !!! note
-    This is only true for hibernation applied via the Tenant Custom Resource, and does not apply for hibernation done by manually creating a ResourceSupervisor (details about that below).
+    This is only true for hibernation applied via the Tenant Custom Resource, and does not apply for hibernation done by manually creating a ClusterResourceSupervisor (details about that below).

 ## Cluster & Namespace Resource Supervisor

-Adding a Hibernation Schedule to a Tenant creates an accompanying ResourceSupervisor Custom Resource.
+Adding a Hibernation Schedule to a Tenant creates an accompanying ClusterResourceSupervisor Custom Resource.

 When the sleep timer is activated, the Resource Supervisor puts your applications to sleep and store their previous state.
 When the wake timer is activated, it uses the stored state to bring them back to running state.